PranitaWaghmare/PranitaWaghmare/README.md

 👩💻 About Me
 --------------------------------------------------------------------------------------------------------

-With a B.E. in Electronics and Telecommunication (ENTC) and advanced training in HPC from C-DAC Bangalore, I bridge theory with practical expertise.
+With a B.E. in Electronics and Telecommunication (ENTC) and advanced training in HPC from C-DAC, I bridge theory with practical expertise.
 Passionate about solving real-world problems with technology, I thrive on continuous learning and innovation in high-performance computing.

 -------------------------------------------------------------------------------------------------------
 🛠️ Tech Stack